 With assistance of an Urban Reforestation Grant through the Metropolitan Mayors Caucus, the Park District has been actively replanting the parks with a wide variety of trees.
 This year over 80 new trees will be planted.

 Techny Prairie Park and Fields

 On December 16, 2011, the Park District closed on a six-acre parcel at 180 North Anets Drive.
-The property has been annexed into the Village and become part of Techny Prairie Park and Fields.
-The former manufacturing plant on the parcel will be removed.
-Workers have installed fencing around the building, and the gas and electric service have been disconnected.
-Demolition is planned for this summer.
-Many of the materials (brick, steel and concrete) will be reused.
+The property was annexed into the Village and became part of Techny Prairie Park and Fields.
+The former manufacturing plant on the parcel was removed, and many of the materials (brick, steel and concrete) were reused.
 No decision has been made about the future of the property.